-As a result of the ACA, many insurance plans provide coverage for a range of preventative services and may not charge an copayments, deductibles or coinsurance to patients receiving preventative care.
-Preventative care includes: medical tests, immunizations, screening labs, preventative medications and other services that would prevent disease.
+As a result of the ACA, many insurance plans provide coverage for a range of preventative services and may not charge any co-payments, deductibles or coinsurance to patients receiving preventative care.
+Preventative care includes medical tests, immunizations, screening labs, preventative medications and other services that would prevent disease.

 In the event of a medical emergency, the ACA mandates you cannot be charged extra for seeing an out-of-network provider and that you no longer need pre-authorization to visit an emergency room.